nmala/bandrsnatch-frontend/README.md

 The name Band ‘Я’ Snatch is a play on Netflix's Black Mirror episode, which was all the hype when we were working on this project.
 The pun seemed to fit our purpose.

+All images are our classmates and instructors from Flatiron School, and collab names and users are generated using the Ruby Faker gem.

 # Features

 ## All Collabs